kbase/kb_sdk/doc/module_overview.md

 ## Overview

-To explore the contents of a module yourself, you can use the kb-sdk tool to create an example module. [@Mike: do they have to do a full SDK installation as in https://github.com/kbase/kb_sdk/blob/master/doc/installation.md in order to run kb-sdk init?]
+To explore the contents of a module yourself, you can use the kb-sdk tool to create an example module.

     kb-sdk init --example -l python --user YOURUSERNAME MyModule cd MyModule